Great Dane Grooming Guide

 Great Danes have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Great Dane's coat healthy and help you bond with your dog.

-With a typical weight of 110-175 lbs and lifespan of 7-10 yrs, the Great Dane requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 110-175 lbs and lifespan of 7-10 yrs, the Great Dane has specific care needs shaped by its genetics and build.
 What sets the Great Dane apart from other working breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Brushing & Coat Care